ollie/mockups-rust/README.md

 Walk down a project directory and generate a static HTML site containing resized images.

+## Usage

+Go to the [releases][releases] section and download the latest binary to your favorite location, say "Downloads", then open Terminal and enter:

+    $ cd Downloads
+    $ ./mockups -d "path/to/Your Project"

+Note: You may want to simply type `./mockups -d ` and then drag and drop your project directory from Finder into the Terminal and it will fill in the path to it.

 ## File structure before site is generated

     Project Name